-What factors should you consider when planting a corn cover crop?
+What factors should you consider when planting a cover crop before corn?

 A corn cover crop is not as simple as a soybean cover but with proper planning, you can achieve great success.